cvmigero/flexurba/README.md

 ## Vignettes

-For more examples, please consult the documentation pages of the individual `flexurba` functions.
-We also created vignettes with more information and example workflows.
+For more code examples, please consult the documentation pages of the individual functions.
+We also created vignettes with more information and workflows using `flexurba`.

-- The `vignette("flexurba")` is a “Get Started” tutorial on DEGURBA which shows how to download the data from the GHSL website, construct the grid cell classification and the spatial units classification.
+- The `vignette("flexurba")` is a “Get Started” tutorial on using `flexurba` to reconstruct DEGURBA.
+It shows how to download the data from the GHSL website, construct a grid cell classification and a spatial units classification.
-- The `vignette("vig1-DoU-level2")` showcases how the grid cell and spatial units classification can be constructed according to Level 2 of DEGURBA.
+- The `vignette("vig1-DoU-level2")` showcases how the grid cell and spatial units classification can be constructed according to second hierarchical level of DEGURBA.
 - The `vignette("vig2-DoU-multiple-configurations")` gives an overview
   on how to use the package to generate multiple alternative versions of DEGURBA by systematically varying parameters in the algorithm.